AWARDS DINNER MOVED TO THE MARRIOTT on WOLF Road

 Lovett spent 25 years covering the state Capitol in Albany, including a decade with the New York Daily News, where he was bureau chief.
 He also worked for the New York Post, Watertown Times and Bergen Record.
 He now is vice president for communications and Albany director for Metropolitan Public Strategies.

-Betty Flood Morrow Scholarship: Kaitlyn Tambasco
+Women's Press Club of NYS Betty Flood Morrow Scholarship: Kaitlyn Tambasco

 A senior at Utica College, Tambasco is studying communications and criminal justice.
 She has been involved in her college’s newspaper “The Tangerine,” since her freshman year, where she began as a writer for the online team and has worked her way up to managing editor this year.
 Tambasco is a two-time Syracuse Press Award winner.
 She also has her own freelance platform, where she writes on a variety of topics.
 After she graduates, Tambasco plans to get her master’s degree in public relations at Syracuse University, Emerson College, or Boston University.